 Input tokens are the text you send to the model (your prompt, context, instructions).
 Output tokens are the text the model generates in response.
 Output tokens typically cost 2-5x more than input tokens because generating text requires more computation than processing it.
 This is why prompt engineering and limiting output length can significantly reduce costs.

-Should I use GPT-4 or GPT-4o-mini?
+Should I use the cheapest model?

 How do I estimate tokens for my use case?